 Walk softly upon this earth - giving what you can and taking only what you need.”
 Buddha

-We are located within the Rekawa Nature Reserve, a protected area home to a rich, tropical mangrove ecosystem, a peaceful lagoon, diverse wildlife and a stunning, unspoilt stretch of sandy beach where giant sea turtles come to nest.
-Our vision was to design and build the Sanctuary with the utmost sensitivity and respect towards the surrounding flora and fauna.
-In order to achieve this, we worked with independent environmental consultants over an 18 month period to conduct an Environmental Impact Assessment to determine the most suitable way forward.
+Our vision was to design and build the Sanctuary with the utmost sensitivity and respect towards the natural environment and wildlife.
+To achieve this, we worked with environmental consultants for 18 months, conducting an Environmental Impact Assessment to determine the most suitable way forward.